-- 1. 4-H/Grange volunteers & FFA advisors are responsible for their member's exhibits or obtain a parent that will. - 2.
-If any exhibitor or their faculty show any disrespect to any award or judge, the exhibitor shall forfeit all awards made to them. superintendents shall report the matter to the Board Chairman. - 3.
+- 1. 4-H/Grange volunteers & FFA Advisors Responsibilities include: - a.
+Be onsite and available to supervise their members, and exhibits.
+If a Volunteer or Advisor can not be onsite they must appoint another Volunteer or Advisor to take their role. - 2.
+If any exhibitor or their faculty show any disrespect to any award or judge, the exhibitor shall forfeit all awards made to them.
+Superintendents shall report the matter to the Board Chairman. - 3.
 The Board of Directors reserve the final & absolute right to alter, interpret or change these rules and regulations as may become necessary; and to also settle and determine all matters, questions, or differences in regard, thereto, or otherwise arising out of, or connected with or incidental to the show. - 4.
-All exhibitors are expected to treat their own animals as well as others in a humane way.
-NO HITTING, KNEEING, SLAPPING, OR KICKING of any kind will be tolerated.
-If it is found that an exhibitor has done any of the above mentioned, they will be dismissed from the show immediately. - 5.
 Superintendents have the authority to make decisions as they deem necessary.
-They are to report to the Board of Directors on significant matters before deciding. - 6.
+They are to report to the Board of Directors on significant matters before deciding. - 5.
 Dogs are only allowed in the camping area and must be on a leash.
-DOGS ARE NOT ALLOWED IN ANY OTHER AREAS! - 7.
+DOGS ARE NOT ALLOWED IN ANY OTHER AREAS! - 6.
 NO LIQUOR is allowed on the grounds!
 This includes inside your tent and trailers.
-Law enforcement may be called if situation requires. - 8.
-No firearms are allowed on the grounds and smoking is allowed only in designated area.
+Law enforcement may be called if the situation requires. - 7.
+No firearms are allowed on the grounds and smoking is allowed only in designated areas.